Wikimedia-Suomi/PendingChangesBot-ng/CODEBASE_DOCUMENTATION.md

 ### Directory Structure

-Top-level Django project with settings and URLs; a "reviews" app containing models, services, views, auto-review logic, migrations, and tests; and folders for static assets and templates.
+Top-level Django project with settings and URLs; a `reviews` app containing models, services, auto-review logic, migrations, and tests; a separate `review_statistics` app for statistics models, views, and dashboards; and folders for static assets and templates.

 ---